Thomas Engert

 Thomas Engert is a German professional pool player.
 Engert won the 2004 International Challenge of Champions beating fellow German Thorsten Hohmann in the finals.
 When he returned to the tournament one year later, Engert was close to winning it for the second consecutive time but Chao Fong-pang, who was then the two-time winner of the event, defeated him in the finals.

+Career

 Engert has won the German Pool Championships more than any other player, on 20 occasions.

 In 2004, Engert won the World Pool Masters over another fellow German, Oliver Ortmann.